 With the summer holiday season upon us, most parents are frantically trying to think of ways to keep their children entertained for the whole six-week stretch.
 Happily a family holiday in Bath offers plenty of fun activities to keep even the most hyperactive of little ones occupied so that you, their parents, can enjoy your stay.

 Panda Sanctuaries’ beautiful range of Bath self-catering properties prioritise comfort and convenience.
 All our Bath holiday cottages and apartments are within a relaxed ten-minute walk of the historic centre making it easy to access everything the city has to offer during a family holiday in Bath.
+Get in touch or head to our special offers page to find out about any deals and discounts you can benefit from when booking Bath rental accommodation direct with Panda Sanctuaries.

 Here we have listed some of our top tips for some fun with the kids in and around the city during a family holiday in Bath: